 Quarterback Ryan Fitzpatrick hit free agency March 9 after he and the New York Jets were unable to agree to a contract extension before the start of the new league year.
-After four months, Fitzpatrick remains on the open market.
+After four months, Fitzpatrick has found a home.

 Continue for updates.

 Earlier in the day, Ian Rapoport of NFL Network reported the Jets were making a late push to sign Fitzpatrick before practice begins Thursday.

 Manish Mehta of the New York Daily News reported Monday the Jets had "given the veteran quarterback multiple offers with the hope of bringing back their undisputed leader from a year ago before the start of training camp this week."